lezakkaz/CSC202-JAVA-examples/README.md

 - **Chapter 13 - Abstract Classes and Interfaces:** Examples of how to use Abstract classes and Interfaces.

-- **Chapter 14 - Concurency and Multi-threading:** Examples on how to concurrently run mutiple threads using java.
+- **Chapter 14~16 - Graphical User Interface:** Examples on how to create GUIs using JavaFX as well as other libraries.

-- **Chapter 15~17 - Graphical User Interface:** Examples on how to create GUIs using JavaFX as well as other libraries.
+- **Chapter 17 - Concurency and Multi-threading:** Examples on how to concurrently run mutiple threads using java.

 ### Contributing
 If you have an example that you'd like to contribute to this repository, please fork the repository and submit a pull request.
 Make sure to include a description of the example and any relevant comments in the code.